pizzajsdev/dragswag/README.md

 ### `onDragMove`

 `onDragMove` is called on every `pointermove` event over the drop target.
-It can be used for customization of the drop target’s look during the drag interaction.
+It can be used for customization of the drop target's look during the drag interaction.

 ### Example - Dynamic Border on DroppableSquare

-Let’s modify the squares example to render a border on `DroppableSquare` depending on the position of the draggable.
+Let's modify the squares example to render a border on `DroppableSquare` depending on the position of the draggable.

 The `DraggableSquare` will remain the same; the only changes will be in the `DroppableSquare component.